PayThePizzo/Data-Structures-and-Algorithms/7 - Dynamic Programming/0 - DYNAMIC PROGRAMMING.md

 As we saw, divide-and-conquer algorithms partition the problem into disjoint subproblems, solve the subproblems recursively, and then combine their solutions to solve the original problem.

-In contrast, dynamic programming applies when the subproblems overlap that is, when subproblems share subsubproblems.
+In contrast, **dynamic programming applies when the subproblems overlap** that is, when subproblems share subsubproblems.
-In this context, a divide-and-conquer algorithm **does more work than necessary**, <mark>repeatedly solving the common subsubproblems</mark>
+In this context, a divide-and-conquer algorithm does more work than necessary, <mark>repeatedly solving the common subsubproblems</mark>

 We typically apply dynamic programming to <mark>optimization problems.</mark>

 Such problems can have many possible solutions.
 Each solution has a value, and we wish to find a solution with the optimal (minimum or maximum) value.

-We call such a solution an optimal solution to the problem, as opposed to the optimal solution, since **there may be several solutions that achieve the optimal value**.
+We call such a solution AN optimal solution to the problem, as opposed to THE optimal solution, since **there may be several solutions that achieve the optimal value**.

 ### Property of Optimal Substructure